samryan18/blog/_posts/2020-3-6-guess-who.md

 A mapping of states to actions.
 Call this $$A$$.
 (You really call this $$\Pi$$ but I called it A in the code and I'm lazy)

 ##### Value Function
 Yay, we made it to the fun part.
-In this type of problem (Markov Decision Process), value functions exist w.r.t. a policies.
+In this type of problem (Markov Decision Process), value functions always exist w.r.t. a policy.

 We define a **value function under a policy** as the long term expectation of reward following that policy.
 Call this $$V_{A}$$.